frontenddogma/web-development-glossary/manuscript/w.md

 : An attribute of document markup that adheres to the syntax rules specified by XML.
 Well-formed markup specifically refers to content being delimited by start and end tags, elements being properly nested, and void elements being closed.&nbsp;[†](#w-well-formedness)

 WET
-: The opposite of DRY.
+: The opposite of DRY (Don’t Repeat Yourself).

 What You See Is All You Get
 : An idea from _The Pragmatic Programmer_, a disadvantage with WYSIWYG tools.